 - Enter all the other details which you think are suitable or usable for future reference.

-- If the total of the debit column entries does not equal the sum of column entries, then continue to completely fill in the Distribution lined until the total of both transactions is equal.
+- If the total of the debit column entries does not equal the sum of column entries, then continue to completely fill in the Distribution line until the total of both transactions is equal.

-Import Journal Entries in Quickbooks Online
+Import Journal Entries in QuickBooks Online

 If your spreadsheet has new accounts, be sure to add them to your chart of accounts before importing.
 Make the column heading as required:

-- Journal No
+- Journal Number

 - Journal Date